Women in Qatar: Consultative Assembly

 Members of the Consultative Assembly of Qatar (Majlis ash-Shura) are designated by the Emir of Qatar.
 In November 2017, Emir Tamim bin Hamad Al Thani appointed four women to the 45-member council, marking the first time women have taken part in the council.

 Municipal elections

 The Central Municipal Council elections, inaugurated in 1999, are the only free elections to be held in the country.
 Twenty-nine constituencies are contested.
 Both sexes are allowed to vote.
 In the inaugural 1999 edition, candidate Mouza Al Malki became the first female candidate in the GCC to contest a municipal election.
 Sheikha Yousuf Hasan Al Jufairi became the first female to hold a municipal position when she won the Central Municipal Council (CMC) elections for the Old Airport constituency in 2003.
 Two women were simultaneously elected to the CMC for the first time in 2015.
 Only 5 female candidates ran in the election.
 This invigorated discussion on the possible establishment of a quota for female candidates.
+On 13 June 2023, Qatar announced candidacy of 4 women for the Central Municipal Council elections, according to a final list of candidates released by the Ministry of Interior.
+Along with the announcement, Maryam bint Abdullah al-Attiyah, the chairperson of the National Human Rights Committee, emphasized the upcoming CMC elections for the advancement of infrastructure as well as for allowing all people to have their voices heard in order to influence the future of Qatar's society.